sebsto/amplify-ios-workshop/MOB304/instructions/content/30_add_authentication/20_client_code.md

 After one or two minutes, you shoud see the below (it is safe to ignore the three warnings, we're going to fix that in a minute):
 ![pod install](/images/30-20-pod-install-1.png)

-If your XCode project is open, **close XCode** and re-open the project *workspace* that `pod` just created.
+If your Xcode project is open, **close Xcode** and re-open the project *workspace* that `pod` just created.

 ```bash
 open HandlingUserInput.xcworkspace/
 ```

 {{% notice info %}}
-It is important to open the XCode **workspace** and not the XCode project.
+It is important to open the Xcode **workspace** and not the Xcode project.
 {{% /notice %}}

 ### Add Amplify configuration files to the project

 Rather than configuring each service through a constructor or constants file, the Amplify and the underlying AWS SDKs for iOS support configuration through centralized files called `awsconfiguration.json` and `amplifyconfiguration.json`.
 They defines all the regions and service endpoints to communicate.
 Whenever you run `amplify push`, these files are automatically created allowing you to focus on your Swift application code.
 On iOS projects the `awsconfiguration.json` and `amplifyconfiguration.json` are located at the root project directory.
-You have to add them manually to your XCode project.
+You have to add them manually to your Xcode project.

 In the Finder, drag `awsconfiguration.json` into Xcode under the top Project Navigator folder (the folder named *HandleUserInput*).
 When the *Options* dialog box appears, do the following: